morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/lifecycle.md

 ## Involved components

-When your VM is in a running state, you may have noticed that there is an additional Pod running.
+When your VM is in a running state, you may have noticed that there is an additional pod running.
 Make sure your VM is running and issue the following command:

 ```bash